irods/irods_client_globus_connector/README.md

 	```
 	will download the object pointed by the PID "11100/xa3dae0a-6371-11e5-ba64-a41f13eb32b1".

-	If the PID resolution fails (either because the Handle server cannot resolve the PID or because the path passed as input is not a PID) the DSI will try to perform the requested operation anyway, using the original input path.
-This guarantees that the DSI can accept both PIDs and standard iRODS paths.
+	If the PID resolution fails (either because the Handle server cannot resolve the PID or because the path passed as input is not a PID) the iRODS Globus Connector will try to perform the requested operation anyway, using the original input path.
+This guarantees that the iRODS Globus Connector can accept both PIDs and standard iRODS paths.

 	To enable the PID resolution export the address of your handle-resolver to the GridFTP configuration file (typically *$GLOBUS_LOCATION/etc/gridftp.conf*):
 	```